ga-wdi-boston/rails-migration-study/study.md

 <!-- your response here -->
 ```

-Should you use seeds to create data to experiment with during development?
+Should seed data be used for experimentation during development?

 ```md
 <!-- your response here -->